kausar3033/kubernetes-full-process/README.md

 ## If somehow we need to reset full system for reconfiguration then execute the shell Remove.sh
 #### Don't execute the shell without understand [ Dangrous ]
 	remove.sh

+#### FOR EASY to remove all  we have sh file.
+Just run the command

+     cd kubernetes-full-process/&&chmod +x remove.sh&&./remove.sh